Alternative and online media

 Adding your support to an existing campaign can be a quick and easy way to start changing your world.
 You can sign up to receive email updates and start taking the actions suggested!
 Many activist websites, like this one, have tools which enable you to email your local MP directly.

 Be creative about finding new avenues to get your message across.
 There doesn’t need to be an existing campaign for you to start taking responsive action.
 For example, look at the stories posted on online news websites and respond to them online.
-If there is an interesting report which adds weight to your campaign ask, email the link to your friends.
-Raise the issues you care about when chatting in online chat rooms.
+If there is an interesting report which adds weight to your campaign ask, email the link to your friends and share it on social media.
 Add your comments to blogs.
 Vote in online polls.

 Taking it further